Particular/docs.particular.net/samples/step-by-step/sample.md

 ### MSMQ

-Microsoft Message Queueing (MSMQ) must be properly installed and configured.
+Microsoft Message Queuing (MSMQ) must be properly installed and configured.
 The easiest way to do this is with the appropriate command line below.
 Alternatively, it can be installed via the Windows Features tool.
 For more details on installing and configuring MSMQ see [MSMQ Transport](/nservicebus/msmq/).

 To enable MSMQ on Windows 8.x or 10 run the following command on the command line: